BonkMasterMord/CPE-487/README.md

   ```

 - **Custom Timing and Movement:**
   Adjusted the ball speed, paddle step size, and timing signals for smoother gameplay.
+  We adjusted the batwidth and height to fit our pong style profile.
   ```
       CONSTANT bsize : INTEGER := 8; -- ball size in pixels
     signal bat_w : INTEGER := 3; -- bat width in pixels